Filters

 Vitamin D production through sun exposure

-Sunlight promotes the body's own production of vitamin D, which supports the immune system and can prevent depressive moods.
-A sufficiently high vitamin D level helps to detect and eliminate abnormal cells at an early stage.
-Studies suggest that a lack of vitamin D increases the risk of certain types of cancer.
-Synthetic vitamin D supplements cannot completely replace the natural synthesis of vitamin D through exposure to sunlight.
+Sunlight promotes the body's production of vitamin D, which supports the immune system and can prevent depression.
+A sufficiently high vitamin D level helps detect and eliminate abnormal cells early.
+Studies suggest that vitamin D deficiency increases the risk of certain types of cancer.
+Synthetic vitamin D supplements cannot completely replace the natural synthesis of vitamin D through sunlight.